LernerLab/GuPPy/README.md

    b.
 Click on Download ZIP. *(Ensure that you save this ZIP locally, not in any external cloud storage such as iCloud, OneDrive, Box, etc. We suggest saving it in your User folder on the C drive)* <br>

    c.
 Once downloaded, open ZIP file and you should have a folder named “GuPPy-main”.
-Place this GuPPy-main folder wherever is most convenient. <br>
+Place this GuPPy-main folder wherever is most convenient (avoiding cloud storage). <br>

    d.
 Inside the GuPPy-main folder there is a subfolder named “GuPPy”.
 Take note of the Guppy subfolder location or path.
 It will be important for future steps in the GuPPy workflow <br>
    - Mac: Right click folder → Click Get Info → Text next to “Where:” <br>